g-clef/g-clef.github.io/lab/hardware.md

 The only unusual thing I'm doing with the Drobo is that I installed the NFS add-on to allow the Drobo to offer its shares as NFS shares as well as CIFS.

-With that one sentence, I probably just lost the respect of a large number of the security people reading this, since NFS is uniquely awful from a security point of view.
-Allow me to try to reclaim my lost honor:
+With that one sentence I probably just lost the respect of a large number of the security people reading this, since NFS is uniquely awful from a security point of view.
+Allow me to try to reclaim some of my lost honor.

+The default share from a Drobo is a Samba/CIFS share.
 At the time I'm writing this, Kubernetes doesn't have built-in support for mounting a CIFS volume in a pod, so using a built-in driver was not an option.
-Kubernetes does have an NFS driver, and a bunch of drivers for cloud-like things (AzureDisk, google cloud persistent disk, aws EBS stores).
-As mentioned previously, I'm looking to run as vanilla an installation as I could, so I went with the driver that's built in to kubernetes.
+Kubernetes does have an NFS driver, and a bunch of drivers for cloud-like things (AzureDisk, Google Cloud persistent disks, AWS EBS stores).
+So if I wanted to use a built-in volume type to mount a volume in a pod, NFS seemed to be the only way to do it.

-There are other options that could have worked for this: local, or a custom driver.
-I decided against those because I have semi-drunk the kubernetes kool-aid.
-The kubernetes folks regularly use the phrase that you should treat your nodes (and clusters, and frankly, the vast majority of your kubernetes infrastructure) as cattle, not pets.
+Kubernetes does have some other volume types that could have worked with CIFS: local, or a custom driver, but both of them required doing something manual on each node that would run the pod.
+In the local case, I'd have to log into each kubernetes node, and configure it to mount the volume when it starts.
+In the custom driver case, I'd have to log into each node and manually install the driver.
+I decided against using those for two reasons: 1) I wanted to have the least "custom" (aka the most vanilla) setup possible, since I wanted to spend more time using the cluster, rather than maintaining it; and 2) the kubernetes folks regularly use the phrase that you should treat your nodes (and clusters, and frankly, the vast majority of your kubernetes infrastructure) "like cattle, not pets."
 In other words, you should be prepared to kill your entire kubernetes setup periodically and you should set up your kubernetes jobs and deployments so that's an okay thing to do on a regular basis.
-With that in mind, having to run a manual command on every node seemed like the wrong way to go.
-It wasn't "kubernetes-esque."
-The local share or custom driver options would have required me to manually configure every node in my cluster with this share (or the driver), which also meant more manual work maintaining the cluster.
+Manually configuring the nodes goes against that.
+Since the kubernetes folks release new versions of kubernetes every 6 months or so, and stop supporting previous versions after 18 months, blowing up your entire kubernetes infrastructure is a fairly regular thing to do, so I need my setup to be as vanilla as possible so that I don't have to manually do a bunch of extra work every time I update kubernetes.

-If/when there's a CIFS mount option in kubernetes, I will quite happily remove the NFS driver from my Drobo...having it makes me nervous, but I don't feel like I have a much better option at the moment.
+If/when there's a CIFS mount option in kubernetes, I will quite happily remove the NFS driver from my Drobo.
+I don't like using it, but I don't feel like I have a much better option at the moment.
+It's a shame that the "default" way to mount external volumes in a home kubernetes network is to use the most insecure option.
+I suspect that's because they're focusing on supporting the cloud providers rather than labs like mine, but it's still a shame.

 #### Hard drives